-Higher Fitzpatrick skins generally displays transdermal water loss (TEWL).
-During the winter months, these skins become increasingly drier, itchy, displays “cracks” in the stratum corneum, a rough texture and uneven skin tones.
-This acute dryness may cause an additional irritating condition, post inflammatory hyperpigmentation, caused by the constant scratching of their moisture deficit skin.
+People of color generally displays transdermal water loss (TEWL).
+During the winter months, these skins become increasingly drier, itchy, displays “cracks” in the upper layers of the skin, a rough texture and uneven skin tones.
+This acute dryness may cause an additional irritating condition, causing skin becoming darker in irritaed ares where there may be constant scratching of their moisture deficit skin.

 Here are some quick remedies for:

 DRY, CHAPPED, ITCHY WINTER SKIN

 Restoring moisture is important.
 Add water based products to your skin care regime especially a serum.
 Serums have a higher concentration of active ingredients.
 My favorite moisture capturing serum is a hyaluronic acid.
 It traps moisture from the air and delivers it into the skin.
 When skin retains moisture, there will be a significant improvement in the appearance of rough, dry skin.

 DULL, ASHY SKIN

 Consider using a vitamin C serum instead of a hyaluronic acid serum.
 A vitamin C serum will not only add moisture but brighten and nurture skin that’s become irritated from the cold winds.

 Once the skin is hydrated, it is important to use oil-based products to seal the moisture into the deeper layers of the skin.

 ♦ Squalane is a great choice.
 This ingredient is found naturally in our sebum.
 The source of squalene used in skin care products is found in olives.

 ♦ Ceramides formulated in moisturizers are fatty acids that help to protect the oil production, assisting in the retention of moisture.